 Import requirements for animals and animal products are harmonized across the EU.
 The EU must recognize a country as eligible to export a particular animal or animal product.
 The EU has lists of approved establishments based on submissions from U.S. government agencies.
 Only those products processed at approved establishments may enter the EU.
 The U.S. agencies involved in developing official establishment lists are the Food Safety and Inspection Service (FSIS), the Animal and Plant Health Inspection Service (APHIS), and the Food and Drug Administration (FDA).
 Approved establishments may be subject to EU inspection.
-All EU-approved establishment lists are available at Third Country Establishments and the links for the U.S. agencies can be found in Section V. under the Competent Authorities.
+All EU-approved establishment lists are available at Third Country Establishments and the links for the U.S. agencies can be found in Section V. under competent authorities.
 The EU imposes several general requirements for all veterinary certificates.
 The U.S. regulatory agencies which issue health certificates (FSIS, APHIS, and Agricultural Market Service - AMS) have all included pertinent requirements in their export libraries.
-Lastly, animal or public health certificates based on the model certificates published by the European Union and signed by U.S. officials must accompany all shipments.
+Certificates must be issued before the consignments to which they relate are released for commerce.

 The EU import requirements for plants and plant products also have been harmonized and are published in a single directive.
-Unlike veterinary products, there is only one model certificate for all plant products per international regulations following the International Plant Protection Convention (IPPC) of the Food and Agriculture Organization of the United Nations (see: IPPC_Publications and IPPC_Export Certification).
-Phytosanitary certificates are issued by APHIS inspectors, who attest to specific requirements of EU legislation by making additional
+Unlike veterinary products, there is only one model certificate for all plant products per international regulations following the International Plant Protection Convention (IPPC) of the Food and Agriculture Organization of the United Nations (see: IPPC and IPPC Export Certification).
+Phytosanitary certificates are issued by APHIS inspectors, who attest to specific requirements of EU legislation by making additional declarations in the relevant boxes.